Live your best life... one superfood drink at a time.

 For more information, visit purelovejuicebar.com.

-Xoom Juice has a clean, minimalist space with a welcoming blue counter, seats, and plenty of magazines to peruse while hanging out.
+Xoom Juice features a clean, minimalist space with a welcoming blue counter, seats, and plenty of magazines to peruse while hanging out.

 There are plenty of other smoothies to check out, including the Blastin Blackberries (blackberry, fresh yogurt, guava juice, and mango) or Maximus Cactus (mango juice, prickly pear, peach, blueberry, and froyo).